Alexander Poskrebyshev: Eradication of cosmopolitanism

 The participation of Poskrebyshev in the presidium of Court of Honor in 1947 and 1948 mentioned by Michael Parrish is not supported by other sources.
 The origin of Parrish's claim is also unclear, since he does not refer to official documents.
 Poskrebyshev did participate in a January 1947 discussion of the publication of Georgi Fedorovich Aleksandrov's History of Western Philosophy.
 The conclusions of the first discussion were criticized by Andrei Zhdanov in April 1947, soon after the publication of the Council of Ministers of USSR and Central Committee of VKP(b) resolution dated 28 March 1947 "Concerning courts of honor at Ministries of USSR and States Departments" introduced a Court of Honor in the USSR.
 Zhdanov, dissatisfied with the first discussion's conclusions, organized a second discussion (16–25 June 1947).
 Poskrebyshev is not mentioned in the second discussion, whose conclusions were more radical.

 Poskrebyshev is also mentioned in connection with the works of Soviet scientists N. G. Klueva and G. I. Roskin, who participated in one of the first USSR Court of Honor cases (June 1947).
 In April 1946, Poskrebyshev focused Joseph Stalin's attention on technical problems in the research of an anti-cancer drug mentioned by Klueva and Roskin.
 A laboratory for studying anti-cancer drugs was created on 22 April 1946, and it ordered equipment though the Council of Ministers of the Soviet Union.

 Military service

 Poskrebyshev's work in the military consisted entirely of political work.
 He began as a political commissar in Turkestan, and served in the political department of the district Revolutionary Military Committee between 1918 and 1919.
 During the Second World War, Poskrebyshev attended most of the meetings of the Soviet High Command, and maintained liaison between Stalin and the Soviet Generals.
 Poskrebyshev was promoted to the rank of Major-General in July 1946.

 Personal life

-Poskrebyshev is said to have worked sixteen to eighteen hours a day, to be a phenomenal organizer, and to have followed Stalin wherever he went.
+Poskrebyshev is reported to have worked sixteen to eighteen hours a day.
+He organized Stalin's activities and accompanied him.